quyhoang/CamDesign/README.md

 ![displacement](https://github.com/quyhoang/CamDesign/assets/14304980/f9148cd6-536f-4915-b9f8-cd9e2de28756)

-Note: For oscillating cam, the displacement of the follower (displacement) is used to determine cam profile.
-The displacement of the load (load_displacement) is not important.
+Note: For oscillating cam, the displacement of the follower (obj.displacement) is used to determine cam profile.
+The displacement of the load (obj.load_displacement) is not important.

 #### other attributes